sinus-x/rubbergoddess/docs/cogs/acl.md

 Print commands along with their default settings.
 Notifies if unsaved commands are found.

+Note that currently all commands are tested, not just those controlled by ACL.

 ### acl check

 Check if all commands have been saved to the database.

+Note that currently all commands are tested, not just those controlled by ACL.

 ### acl init

-Load recommended settings from file, located at `data/acl/commands.csv`.
+Load recommended settings from file, located at `data/acl/rules.csv`.

 ### acl import